tlyleung/tlyleung.github.io/_posts/2023-10-30-deepracer.markdown

 # AWS DeepRacer Tracks

 With a trained model in hand, we can now turn to applying the model to AWS DeepRacer tracks.
 We need a way of loading the tracks, into the `CarRacing` environment.
-First, we download the [track waypoint files](https://github.com/aws-deepracer-community/deepracer-race-data/tree/main/raw_data/tracks), which each contain a NumPy array of shape (`num_waypoints`, 6), with the values in each row being: `center_x`, `center_y`, `inside_x`, `inside_y`, `outside_x`, `outside_y`.
+First, we download the track waypoint files[^aws23](https://github.com/aws-deepracer-community/deepracer-race-data/tree/main/raw_data/tracks), which each contain a NumPy array of shape (`num_waypoints`, 6), with the values in each row being: `center_x`, `center_y`, `inside_x`, `inside_y`, `outside_x`, `outside_y`.
 Then, we define a custom environment `DeepRacerEnv`, which inherits from the `CarRacing` class and override two methods to enable the `CarRacing` environment to process and interpret track data from AWS DeepRacer, which is stored in the `.npy` file format.

 ```python